 1.)
 Invest in Good-Quality Protection

 The first thing an immunocompromised person should do if they want to enjoy the outdoors is to get personal protective equipment (PPE).
 In particular, a high-quality anti-microbial face mask and hand protectors should be prioritized, as well as a face shield and anti-mosquito gear if the risk warrants it.
 Any fabric masks and protectors should ideally have HeiQ viroblock technology or similar tech that actively destroys pathogens that come in contact with the material.
+While you can search for disposable face masks for your friends and family to wear while with you, making sure you use the highest quality mask you can find should reduce any exposure to dangerous germs.

 While other protective equipment such as disposable masks and gloves may provide adequate protection under some circumstances, they feature some downsides.
 The lack of active antimicrobial properties means that users have to be especially conscious about everything they touch.
 This increases the risk of cross-contamination, should one encounter infected people or contaminated surfaces.